 Where will my surgery be done?

-Our general surgeons operate exclusively at Harford Memorial Hospital (HMH).
-HMH is in close proximity to their office, which allows them to move quickly from seeing patients in the office, to the operating room, to rounding on patients who have been hospitalized allowing them to provide high quality care in an efficient manner.
+Our general surgeons operate at both University of Maryland Upper Chesapeake Medical Center (UM UCMC) and University of Maryland Harford Memorial Hospital (UM HMH).
+Both locations are within close proximity to their offices, which allows them to move quickly from seeing patients in the office, to the operating room, to rounding on patients who have been hospitalized allowing them to provide high quality care in an efficient manner.